 Do you know the pH level of the mouth rinse you are using?

-It shocked me when I learned how acidic mouthwashes are.
-Regardless of whether you are experiencing tooth sensitivity, using products with a safe, neutral pH is essential.
+I was shocked to learn how acidic mouthwashes are.
+Whether you are experiencing tooth sensitivity or not, using products with a safe, neutral pH is essential.

-There is a lot of discussion around the use of alcohol in mouth rinses and using a product that has a negative effect on the oral flora.
+There is much discussion about using alcohol in mouth rinses and using a product that harms the oral flora.
 I have long been outspoken against using mouthwash for those exact reasons.

-One of the only mouth rinse I recommend to those who need it, is the X-Pur Opti-Rinse.
+One of the only mouth rinses I recommend for those who need it is the X-Pur Opti-Rinse.
 The key takeaways from this product are;

 In the USA, Opti-Rinse is not yet available.